 Let say that you closed 10 deals last month and put 37 quotes out to get those 10 deals.
 Your Close % would be as follows:

 - Close % = 27%

 So to get to your target of 14 you need to write 52 quotes.

 - Quotes Needed = 51.8

 Next, you will need to sell excess capacity look to new customer acquisition.
-Finding new customers will require an increase to marketing.
-In a future posting you will learn how to determine the marketing effort needed to find new customers and hit your target.
+Finding new customers requires an increase to your marketing efforts.
+In a future posting, you will learn how to determine the marketing effort needed to find new customers and hit your target.
 Until then, happy selling!

 Copyright ©2011, 2009 Dino Eliadis